MGo01/sunsure-agents-project/README.md

 ### Inserting Policyholder Information

 Inserting policyholder information can easily be done by clicking on the "Add Client" button in the top right corner of the web page.
-Once clicked a form will pop up on the user's screen, here the user can enter information and choose between clearing the whole form or adding the client.
+Once clicked a form will pop up on the user's screen, here the user can enter information and choose between clearing the whole form or adding the client at the bottom of the form.

 Be sure to double check information before clicking on "Create Client"!

 When it comes to inserting dependent information, the user should ensure that they enter the correct number of dependents into the Number of Dependents field *AND* then click on 'Fill Dependent Fields'.
 If the user doesn't do this an error message will appear at the bottom of the form when a user clicks on "Create Client".